MicrosoftDocs/learn/learn-pr/azure/build-dotnet-app-cosmos-db-sql-api/includes/7-exercise-linq.md

 ## Check your work

 Your app now uses LINQ to build a cross-partition query that your developer team natively understands.
-Here, you will run the application one last time to ensure that all queries return the results you expected.
+Here, you'll run the application one last time to ensure that all queries return the results you expected.

 ### [Run application](#tab/run-app)